neelsg/lithium/docs/spec.md

 first floating-point literal is the real part and the second is the imaginary part.

+The real part can be omitted if the number only has an imaginary part.
+The decimal point can also be omitted of the imaginary part if not needed.

 Examples of complex number literals:

-    1 + 2i
+    1. + 2i
-    4.2e+1 + 4.2e-1i
+    4.2e+1 + 4.2e-2i
+    3i

 ### String literals:

-Strings are a sequence of characters that can be formatted in a few different
+Strings are a sequence of unicode characters that can be formatted in a few different ways:
-ways:

 - Characters encapsulated by single `'` or double `"` quotes.
 - A docstring block indicated by the statement `embed string:`

 Strings encapsulated in quotation marks cannot flow over a single line.
 With strings encapsulated in quotation marks, the following escape sequences can be used to escape special chars.
 The following escape sequences are available:

 - `\\` This represents a single backslash.
 - `\"` This represents a double quote (Only applies if the literal is encapsulated in double quotes).
 - `\'` This represents a single quote (Only applies if the literal is encapsulated in single quotes).
-- `\n` A newline character.
+- `\a` Bell code.
+- `\b` Backspace.
-- `\r` A carriage-return character.
+- `\e` Escape character.
+- `\f` Page break.
-- `\l` A linefeed character.
+- `\l` Linefeed.
+- `\n` Newline.
+- `\r` Carriage-return.
+- `\t` Horizontal tab.
+- `\v` Vertical tab.

 Examples of string literals: